SovereignCloudStack/k8s-cluster-api-provider/README.md

-Note that we have an intermediate model in mind -- a model where a one-click / one-API call interface would allow the management server to be created on behalf of a user and then serve as an API endpoint to that user's k8s capi needs.
+Note that we have an intermediate model in mind -- a model where a one-click / one-API call interface would allow the management server to be created on behalf of a user and then serve as an API endpoint to that user's k8s CAPI needs.
 Ideally with some dashboard or GUI that would shield less experienced users from all the YAML.

 Once we have the gitops style cluster control working, the self-service model